Analytics in marketing is so overused. It is a popular buzzword alongside, big data, machine learning and AI (artificial intelligence).

 Mega data growth

-With the huge growth in data we have seen a spike in information and the ability for marketers to understand more (using analytics in marketing) than ever about their visitors, prospects or customers.
+With the huge growth in data we have seen a spike in information and the ability for marketers to know where to focus.
+This growth has lead to a lack of understanding about how to engage their visitors, prospects or customers.

 - There will be 4.8 billion internet users by 2022, up from 3.4 billion in 2017

 - 200 billion devices are projected to be generating data in the Internet of Things trend, by 2020

 - 90% of all data in existence today was created in the past two years

 However the growth of data doesn’t mean we are more able to understand and action this information.
 For most it just means we have more data.

 - why and what action you’ll take on it